khodor14/Cdbgtricks_experiments/Benchmark_queries/README.md

 # Query experiments
 ## General set up
-Cdbtricks and Fulgor use temporary files during the creation of indices.
+Cdbgtricks and Fulgor use temporary files during the creation of indices.
 So it is necessay to increase the number of files that can be opened simultaneously.
 ```
 ulimit -n 2048
 ```